 An online store like Amazon generates its income from selling products and services to consumers and businesses.
 While Google and Facebook earn revenues from selling ads.

 Other smaller retailers or boutiques sell clothes and gifts.
-Some even sell subscription boxes or subscriptions to membership sites.
+Some even sell subscription boxes or subscriptions on membership sites.

-Monetising a blog will involve using the content of the blog to generate an income for the blog owner.
+Monetising a blog will involve using the content or blog posts of the blog to generate an income for the blog owner.
 The reasons a blogger will want to do that can be numerous.

 Let’s spend some time looking at why anyone will want to look at monetising a blog.